Aliases for DDX3X Gene

 GeneCards Summary for DDX3X Gene

 DDX3X (DEAD (Asp-Glu-Ala-Asp) Box Helicase 3, X-Linked) is a Protein Coding gene.
-Diseases associated with DDX3X include hepatitis c and precursor t-cell acute lymphoblastic leukemia.
-Among its related pathways are Cell Cycle / Checkpoint Control and Translational Control.
-GO annotations related to this gene include RNA binding and ATPase activity.
+Diseases associated with DDX3X include mental retardation, x-linked 102 and vaccinia.
+Among its related pathways are DNA Damage and Translational Control.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is DDX4.

 UniProtKB/Swiss-Prot for DDX3X Gene